gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 allow performing the tests when some of Intel's security advisories haven't been addressed (for example, when the microcode or architectural enclaves aren't fully up-to-date).
-Note that in production environments, you must carefully analyse whether to use these options!
+Note that in production environments, you must carefully analyze whether to use these options!

 ## Secret Provisioning clients